LogtalkDotOrg/logtalk.org/_posts/2020-04-10-evolving-from-manually-written-tests.md

 :- end_object.
 ```

 Are we there yet?
-Well... no. QuickCheck tests can fail like any other kind of
+Well... no. A QuickCheck test can fail like any other test.
-tests.
 When that happens, guided by the counter-example produced by QuickCheck,
 we debug the code and eventually fix it.
 To illustrate, let us go back to the
 initial example with the `every_other/2` predicate.
 A simple test will expose
 the bug: